WHAT DOES AN ABORTION COST?

 To get immediate help anytime, contact us at any of the 4 clinic locations, call us at 619-337-8080, or schedule an appointment.

 All pregnancy services are Free and we provide low to no cost STI / STD testing.
-All of our services are confidential.
-Your privacy matters.
+All our services to you are private – your privacy is important to us.

 Abortion Resource / Provider / Clinic – How much does an abortion cost?
 Web search term: San Diego, southern California (6/29/2020)